Eric McCormack: Will & Grace

-Will & Grace's eighth and (at the time) final season ended with the series finale on May 18, 2006.
-The finale garnered 18 million American viewers, making it the most-watched entertainment telecast in six years.
+Will & Grace's eighth season ended with the series finale on May 18, 2006.
+The finale garnered 18 million American viewers.
 In January 2017, NBC closed a deal for a new, 10-episode season of Will & Grace during the 2017–18 season.
-The new show has been branded as a "reboot", or "revival", taking place 11 years after the original series' finale episode, and McCormack has reprised his role of the beloved Will Truman.
-In April 2017, the episode order was increased to 12 episodes.
-In August 2017, it was extended again, to 16 episodes, and a second 13-episode season was ordered.
+The new show has been branded as a "reboot", or "revival", taking place 11 years after the original series' finale episode, with McCormack reprising his role of Truman.
+In August 2017 it was extended again to 16 episodes, and a second 13-episode season was ordered.
 In March 2018, NBC ordered five more episodes for the revival's second season, bringing the total to 18 episodes, and also renewed the show for an 18-episode third season.
 Eric McCormack continued his role of Will Truman for all of the announced seasons of the revival.